 Close the remote desktop connection to myVm1.

-You receive replies from myVm1, because you allowed ICMP through the Windows firewall on the myVm1 VM in a previous step.
+You receive replies from myVm1, because you allowed ICMP through the Windows firewall on the myVm1 VM in step 3.

 Close the remote desktop connection to myVm2.